Home » Choices

 Category Archives: Choices

-This is Brendon filmed in a single take and unscripted, just ranting about life and high performance without notes or a prompter.
+This is Brendon unscripted and filmed in a single take without notes or prompter.

 Brendon Burchard is a #1 New York Times bestselling author whose books include THE CHARGE, THE MILLIONAIRE MESSENGER, and LIFE’S GOLDEN TICKET.
 Larry King named him “one of the top motivation and marketing trainers in the world.”